open-dc-grid/open-dc-grid.github.io/docs/references.md

 <a name="OpenCharge"></a>[Open Charge Alliance](https://www.openchargealliance.org/) An association of vendors
 promoting the Open Charge Point Protocol - an open standard for EV charging.

+### V2G - Vehicle to Grid
+V2G refers to using the batteries in a vehicle to provide power to a local microgrid or to the utility grid, the inverse of charging, which may be economically advantageous in some circumstances.

+<a name="V2GChargingProfile"></a>[SunSpec IEEE 2030.5 / SAE J3072 EV Charging
+Profile](https://sunspec.org/sunspec-specifications-for-approval/) A profile of the [IEEE 2030.5](#IEEE2030-5) standard for power systems information management that is targeted toward V2G applications.

 ## Software Standards and Initiatives
 <a name="OpenAPI"></a>[OpenAPI Initiative](https://www.openapis.org/): A standard that
 allows the description of a remote API accessible through HTTP or HTTP-like protocols including